biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 As you can see, this file contains 30 samples with between approximately 11,000 and 200,000 features, in our case, picked-OTUs (or operational taxanomic unit).

 Now we can begin analyzing these samples.
-Let’s go ahead and select "dflt_name" then select “Process”.
+Let’s go ahead and select "dflt_name (BIOM)" then select “Process”.
 This will take us to the commands selection page.
-Once there, select “dflt_name - BIOM” so that the commands pull down tab can be accessed which will initially display five actions.
+Once there, the commands pull down tab can be accessed which will initially display five actions.

 .. figure::  images/command_options2.png
    :align:   center